 10 Interesting facts about Northampton

-- Northampton is located in the East Midlands region of England, about 67 miles (108 km) northwest of London.
+- Northampton is located in the East Midlands region of England, and it’s the largest town without city status in the UK.